nzakas/understandinges6/manuscript/13-Modules.md

 export { sum as default };
 ```

-The `as default` specifies that `sum` should be the default export of the module.
-This syntax is equivalent to the previous example.
+Using `as default` specifies that `sum` should be the default export of the module.
+This syntax is equivalent to the previous `export` example.

 ### Importing Default Values